wurdit/ffmpeg/README.md

 `ffmpeg -i "C:\path\to\your\video.mp4"`

-Quotes are required if there are any spaces.
-If the video is in the current folder, you can omit the path and just use the file name.
+Quotes areonly required if there are spaces in the path.
+If the video is in the current directory, you can omit the path and just use the file name.

 `ffmpeg -i video.mp4`

-In the full output below, everything above "Input #0" is the version info and options this particular EXE was built with.
+In the full output below, everything above "Input #0" is the version and build info.
 You can hide this info with the `-hide_banner` option.

 Notice the video stream info in this line:

 `Stream #0:0[0x1](und): Video: h264 (High) (avc1 / 0x31637661), yuv420p(tv, smpte170m/bt470bg/smpte170m, progressive), 854x480 [SAR 1:1 DAR 427:240], 1001 kb/s, 30 fps, 30 tbr, 30k tbn (default)`

 It contains some information about the video stream.
-A siilar line will appear for the audio track(s) if present.
+A similar line will appear for the audio streams, other video streams, and subtitle streams.

 Full output: